TremoloSecurity/openunison-qs-kubernetes/README.md

 This quick start for OpenUnison is designed to provide an identity management hub for Kubernetes that will:

-1. Provide an OpenID Connect Bridge for SAML2, multiple LDAP directories, add compliance acknowledgment, etc
+1. Support authentication with Active Directory for both `kubectl` and the dashboard (https://github.com/kubernetes/dashboard)
+2. Automated creation of Namespaces
-2. Self service portal for requesting access to and getting approval for individual projects
+2. Self service portal for requesting access to and getting approval for individual namespaces
 3. Self service requests for gaining cluster level roles
 4. Support removing users' access
 5. Reporting

-The quick start can run inside of Kubernetes, leveraging Kubernetes for scalability and secret management.
-It can also be run externally to Kubernetes.
-This guide assumes you intend to run OpenUnison inside of Kubernetes.
+The quick start is designed to run inside of Kubernetes, leveraging Kubernetes for scalability and secret management and deployment.

 ![Kubernetes Identity Manager Architecture](imgs/openunison_qs_kubernetes.png)

+When a user accesses Kubernetes using OpenUnison, they'll access both te self service portal and the dashboard through OpenUnison (instead of directly via an ingress).
+OpenUnison will inject the user's identity into each request, allowing the dashboard to act on their behalf.

 The OpenUnison deployment stores all Kubernetes access information as a groups inside of a relational database, as opposed to a group in an external directory.
 OpenUnison will create the approprioate Roles and RoleBindings to allow for the access.